Subscribe to updates

 Planning Obligations Supplementary Planning Document (SPD)

-The committee reviewed the Planning Obligations Supplementary Planning Document (SPD), which, alongside the Local Plan, provides guidance on Section 106 planning obligations and the Community Infrastructure Levy (CIL).
-The SPD will be a material consideration in determining future planning applications and aims to ensure infrastructure, such as schools, is in place to support new developments.
-The CIL is a mandatory charge to help councils deliver infrastructure.
+The committee received a report on the Planning Obligations Supplementary Planning Document (SPD), which, alongside the Local Plan, provides guidance on the Council's approach to Section 106 planning obligations and the Community Infrastructure Levy (CIL).
+The SPD will be a material consideration in the determination of future planning applications.

-Replacement works for the A13 flyover are scheduled to begin in 2025 and are expected to take 18 months to a year.
-A new bus link along Goresbrook Road is also planned to allow buses to divert from the A13.
+Regarding the A13 flyover, replacement works are scheduled to begin in 2025 and are expected to take 18 months to a year.
+Funding is also allocated for a new bus link along Goresbrook Road.
 The committee noted the report.

 Revenue Budget Monitoring 2024/25 (Quarter 1, June 2024)